bhurghundii/bhurghundii.github.io/_articles/3kandr.md

 # I am self-studying C using K&R

 K&R is considered the standard of C and I thought if I read it, it would give me great insight into programming and what's going on under hood.

+To prove I've read it and my words are legit, [here is my repo](https://github.com/vikadilly/k-r-c)

 # Do you recommend it?
 If you are an absolute beginner, **no**.
 If you have experience in programming, it's a lot of fun!